Vivian shares her travelling tips to reduce your stress when exploring new places to help make your get-away fun and memorable.

 Best Times to Visit Newport Aquarium

-The aquarium’s website advises to plan your visit after 2pm on week days or before 11 am or after 2 pm on weekends.
+The aquarium’s website advises planning your visit after 2 pm on weekdays or before 11 am or after 2 pm on weekends.
 For those of us who are early birds and like to arrive at opening time, here are a few things to keep in mind.
 During the school year, field trips create an ongoing surge at the aquarium.
 With so many kids packed inside, it becomes difficult, if not impossible, to access each display.
-During the summer months, day cares and summer camps bring loads of children too, but the kid traffic isn’t nearly as heavy, making it easier for families to enjoy their visit.
-Working moms and dads looking to extend their weekend typically take vacation days on Fridays or Mondays, so those are two days to avoid.
+During the summer months, daycares and summer camps bring loads of children too, but the kid traffic isn’t nearly as heavy, making it easier for families to enjoy their visit.
+Working moms and dads looking to extend their weekends typically take vacation days on Fridays or Mondays, so those are two days to avoid.
 Generally, Tuesdays are a dead day everywhere, so shoot for a Tuesday at the opening time of 9:00 am.

 Places to Eat at Newport Aquarium

 You can eat at Sharky’s Café inside the aquarium, but it’s your typical, over-priced, so-so food.
 Snacks are also available for purchase if you get hungry before you’re ready to leave.
 Several restaurants are just outside of the aquarium that can be accessed without even crossing a street, such as Brio, Five Guy’s, and Tom and Chee.

 You can also pack your own lunch and eat outside on the steps overlooking the levee.

 If you decide to leave the aquarium for a quick bite, you are allowed to return to the aquarium to finish your tour after you eat.
 Just inform the attendants who scan your tickets that you had stepped out but are returning.